FMO Award Weekend Sept.25-26, 2021

 - Songs may be presented in any language.
 English translations of the lyrics must be provided

-- Songs are evaluated on melody, lyrics, and overall structure
+- Songs are evaluated on melody, lyrics, and overall structure (except Instrumental, which is evaluated on melody and structure).

 - Must be a professional artist (someone who has developed skills through training and/or practice and who is recognized as such by artists working in the same artistic tradition, and has a history of public presentation or publication)